mvdwetering/yamaha_ynca/README.md

 The current list of commands is below.
 For the list of supported commands for a specific entity check the "commands" attribute of the remote entity.
 Note that this command list does not take zone capabilities into account, just that there is a known remote control code for that command.

-> on, standby, receiver_power_toggle, source_power_toggle, info, scene_1, scene_2, scene_3, scene_4, on_screen, option, up, down, left, right, enter, return, display, top_menu, popup_menu, stop, pause, play, rewind, fast_forward, previous, next, 1, 2, 3, 4, 5, 6, 7, 8, 9, 0, +10, ent"
+> on, standby, receiver_power_toggle, source_power_toggle, info, scene_1, scene_2, scene_3, scene_4, on_screen, option, up, down, left, right, enter, return, display, top_menu, popup_menu, stop, pause, play, rewind, fast_forward, previous, next, 1, 2, 3, 4, 5, 6, 7, 8, 9, 0, +10, ent

 More remote control commands exist, but for now the commands included are the ones that are not available on the normal entities or that are potentially useful in other ways.
 E.g. sending `scene_1` might be usable as a workaround for unsupported scene command on some receivers and commands like `play` are forwarded over HDMI-CEC so it allows you to control devices that do not have an API otherwise.
 More can be added later if more use cases are discovered.

 Next to sending the predefined commands it is possible to send IR codes directly in case you want to send something that is not in the commands list.
 The Yamaha IR commands are NEC commands and are 4, 6 or 8 characters long.
 E.g. the `on` command for the main zone has code `7E81-7E81`.
 The separator is optional.
 Since each code includes the zone it is possible to send a code through any of the remote entities.

 Sending the commands is done through the `remote.send_command` service offered by Home Assistant.
 For manualy experimentation use the Developer Tools in Home Assistant.
-Select the device or entity and type the command or IR code you want send and call the service.
+Select the device or entity and type the command or IR code you want to send and call the service.
 The repeat, delay and hold options are _not_ supported.

 Example: